Code-Institute-Submissions/Dublin-360-CI/README.md

 - Icons on services page reduce 50% in size
 - Main logo reduces 50% in size

-Contact Form still needs to be connected to backend mailing system to received data
+Contact Form still needs to be connected to backend mailing system to receive data

 ## Deployment